 Oldsmobile Burgundy Mist metallic (WA3307) 1965-1969, here on 1966 442 Holiday Coupe.
 Another popular perennial of the 1960s, this majestic colour was introduced for 1965 at Pontiac, Oldsmobile and Buick; simultaneously it debuted at Chevrolet as Madeira Maroon.
 Enduring popularity kept it on the colour charts through 1969.
 Still unstoppable, it entered the next decade on 1970 Buicks as Misty Burgundy and on Chevrolet Chevelles as Black Cherry.

-Plymouth Medium Copper metallic (T) 1967, shown on Belvedere GTX
+Plymouth Medium Copper metallic (T) 1967, shown on Belvedere GTX.

 Pontiac Teal Turquoise, (WA3306) 1965, shown on GTO Convertible.
 Also available at Buick as Midnight Aqua, Chevrolet as Tahitian Turquoise and Oldsmobile as Turquoise Mist.

-Porsche Burgundy (6808/24) 1968-1971, seen here on 911S Targa
+Porsche Burgundy (6808/24) 1968-1971, seen here on 911S Targa.

 Volkswagen Sea Blue (L 360) 1965-1966, seen here on 1966 VW 1300.
 Volkswagen offered three impressive colours in the mid-sixties that straddled the line between green and blue.
-Sea Blue was an beguiling blend of three blue and dark aqua pigments producing a range and depth comparable to gazing at the Mediterranean from a balcony of the Hotel Mirabeau.
+Sea Blue was an beguiling blend of three blue and dark aqua pigments producing a range and depth comparable to gazing at the Mediterranean from an upper balcony of the Hotel Mirabeau.